Skip to main content

 Yes — if you're spending time on Rua Nova do Carvalho (Lisbon's so-called Pink Street), Bookstore Bar Girl and Lass is worth factoring into your evening.
 The street itself is one of the city's most concentrated drinking corridors, and this bar earns its place on it.
 For a first-timer trying to figure out where to anchor the night, this is a reasonable starting point rather than a backup option.

 The space is what will orient you first.
 Rua Nova do Carvalho runs narrow and loud after dark, and bars along it tend toward one of two modes: spill-out-onto-the-street chaos or something slightly more contained.
 Bookstore Bar Girl and Lass leans toward the latter, with an interior that gives you enough room to actually have a conversation.
-The bookstore framing — shelves, literary references, that kind of atmosphere , makes it feel less like a generic tourist bar and more like somewhere with a point of view.
+The bookstore framing — shelves, literary references, that kind of atmosphere, makes it feel less like a generic tourist bar and more like somewhere with a point of view.
 That matters when you're choosing between a dozen venues within fifty metres of each other.

 On the food question: bar snacks in Lisbon are worth taking seriously, and you should approach this venue the same way.
-Portuguese bar food at its leading means petiscos , small plates built around good product rather than elaborate technique.
+Portuguese bar food at its finest means petiscos, small plates built around good product rather than elaborate technique.
 Without confirmed menu details, the honest advice is to order what's listed as house or local, ask the bar staff what's actually good that night, and treat it as a supplement to drinking rather than a destination meal.
 If you want food to be the main event, the broader Lisbon restaurants guide will serve you better.

 Timing matters here.
-Pink Street is at its most manageable before 10 PM on weekdays , after that, the street fills and the energy tilts toward late-night rather than convivial.
+Pink Street is at its most manageable before 10 PM on weekdays, after that, the street fills and the energy tilts toward late-night rather than convivial.
 If you're visiting for the first time and want to actually absorb the space rather than survive it, aim for early evening.
 Weekends compress that window further, so arrive by 8 PM if you want a seat and some breathing room.

-Booking is easy , walk-ins are the norm on this strip.
+Booking is easy, walk-ins are the norm on this strip.
 No reservation needed for most visits.
 For more of Lisbon's bar scene, see the full Lisbon bars guide, or explore further afield with picks like Epicur Wine Boutique & Food in Faro and Mosto Wine Shop & Bar in Lagos if you're moving along the Algarve coast.
 For something further afield in the craft cocktail world, Bar Leather Apron in Honolulu sets a useful benchmark for what serious bar food alongside strong cocktails can look like.

 Also worth knowing: A Ginjinha is a five-minute walk and worth a stop before or after.
 A Cabreira offers a quieter, more local alternative if the Pink Street energy isn't what you're after.
 And if wine is your priority, 111 Vinhos is the smarter detour.
 Round out your Lisbon planning with the Lisbon hotels guide, Lisbon wineries guide, and Lisbon experiences guide.